Amit-Roy-github/weather-app/README.md

 ## Input Field
 - Allow User  to  know Forecast Details of any City .
-- Takes the Input and Render the   the information immediately .
+- The field takes input and renders the information immediately.

    ![Screenshot ](./src/assets/images/input.png)